ariktheone/VHDL-CODES/README.md

 ## About Me

-I'm Arijit, currently in my second year of Electronics and Communication Engineering (ECE) undergraduate studies.
+I'm Arijit, currently in my second year of Electronics and Communication Engineering (ECE) undergraduate studies at IEM, Kolkata.
 Passionate about technology and its applications, I spend most of my time coding, researching, and exploring the fascinating world of electronics and communication systems.

 ## Education